DMacMakes/dmdocs/content/en/torrens/ise102/week12/index.md

 1. Every frame, **before** we move slithers, store (assign) her location in lastLocation.
 2. Then move slithers (we already do this by updating her location)
-3. When you `slithers.location`, draw another pixels at her `lastLocation`.
+3. When you draw a pixel at `slithers.location`, draw another pixel at her `lastLocation`.

 ## More than 1 segment